'Wa-pi-ti, Enfant Sculpteur' (Dutch-language version from Kuifje #44, 30 October 1957)

 Final years and death

-Roland Venet dropped most of his drawing activities in the 1970s and 1980s.
-Instead, he made collectable lead soldiers, and worked as a colorist for Éditions Dargaud, among others on the 'Lucky Luke' albums by Morris and Goscinny.
+In the 1970s, Roland Venet gradually dropped most of his drawing activities, until eventually quitting the business in the 1980s.
+He started a new activity, making collectable toy lead soldiers, and became a painter.
+His final comic-related job was working as a colorist for Éditions Dargaud, among others on the 'Lucky Luke' albums by Morris and Goscinny.
 He was also active as a painter as a hobby.
 Venet passed away in 1997.

 'Flagada et Pipeau'.